Virginia Beach Car Accident Injury Lawyer

 In most cases, insurance companies will try to contact crash victims as early as the day after the accident to obtain a recorded statement about their injuries and the accident.
 Doing so may not be in your best interest.
 You are under no obligation to give such a statement, and if you do, it could be used against you during the settlement process.
 You can help protect yourself before speaking with insurance representatives by contacting Virginia Beach Injury Law to discuss your case today.

-What Can You Do At The Scene Of An Accident To Help My Claim?
+What Can I Do at the Scene of an Accident to Help My Claim?

 Car crashes create confusing and chaotic scenes.
 Knowing what to do at the scene of an accident can help protect your rights after the accident.
 Here are a few things you can do in the event of an accident: